algosup/2024-2025-project-1-fpga-team-8/Documents/quality_assurance/test_plan.md

 **Synthesis Tool:**

-- [Apio](https://apiodoc.readthedocs.io/en/stable/index.html) will be used for synthesizing the Verilog code and to create the bitstream for the FPGA.
+- [Apio v.0.9.5](https://apiodoc.readthedocs.io/en/stable/index.html) will be used for synthesizing the Verilog code and to create the bitstream for the FPGA.
 You can follow [this tutorial](https://nandland.com/set-up-apio-fpga-build-and-program/) to get APIO installed on your machine.

 <!-- Potentially missing STA Tools, further investigations on this subject will be done -->

+**Version Control & Issue Tracking:**

+- To track all changes among the codebase of the project, we will leverage the features of GitHub, a version control website, built on top of Git.
+You can see more details about the usage we make of GitHub looking at [the functional specification document](../functional_specifications/functional_specifications.md).

+- GitHub issues is a built-in feature of GitHub, allowing us to describe precisely the problems encountered during the testing phase.

+  We define:

+  - **Firmware bugs:** Unexpected behaviours of the program
+  - **Missing feature:** Critical functions not implemented in the program
+  - **Documentation:** Review of the documentation documents and the code
+  - **Task allocation:** Define assignees for the task pointed out by the issue

+- In order to make our issues consistent from one to antoher, we decided to use issue templates, a feature allowing people to create an issue by filling simple questions.
+This allows use to manage assignees more simply, as well as facilitating the tags implementation.

 ### 2.3.
 Test Equipment